 - Ability to view and monitor the geomembrane condition at all times

 - Ability to use steeper side slopes because overburden sliding concerns are eliminated

-- No contaminated overburden, which will ultimately require disposal
+- No contaminated overburden which will require

 - No maintenance of overburden

 - No added issues with the head drop from containment area to O/W separators (geomembrane must be placed lower to account for overburden thickness)

 - Lower construction cost

 Designers will often provide materials and features in a lining system that will incorporate the advantages of both covered and exposed geomembrane liners, including:

 - Utilizing a geomembrane with a proven, long-term UV life, and negligible thermal and expansion contraction.

 - Covering selected areas where foot traffic or other disturbances are expected during the project life.
 Exposed membranes have been covered by other membrane products (walkmats) in the roofing industry for many years.